BootstrapAI-mgmt/Literature-Review/docs/N8N_STATE_RECONCILIATION_BUILDER_PROMPT.md

 - [ ] Loop processes all task-cards subdirectories
 - [ ] Status extraction handles base64 decoding
 - [ ] Percentage comparison uses threshold (default 5%)
-- [ ] AI Agent has JSON Output Parser attached
+- [ ] AI Agent has NO JSON Output Parser (we use Clean AI Output node instead)
+- [ ] Clean AI Output strips markdown and parses JSON
 - [ ] Distributor URL is correct
-- [ ] Filter Recently Corrected handles `.output` nesting from AI Agent
 - [ ] Send Corrections receives data from Should Send? node (not directly from AI)

 ---